mrd0ll4r/cdc-algorithm-tester/README.md

 Additionally, we adapt a range of pre-existing rolling hash functions to interoperate with our testing framework.
 These implementations are not original, but rather translated from other languages, or existing implementations in Rust.
 They are contained in this repository (see [src/](src)).
-Currently, we implement:
+Currently, we include:

 - Rabin fingerprinting, following popular implementations in [C](https://github.com/fd0/rabin-cdc), [Rust](https://github.com/rustic-rs/rustic/tree/main/src/cdc) (adapted from [Rust](https://github.com/green-coder/cdc)), [C++](https://github.com/lemire/rollinghashcpp).
   This uses some optimizations in pre-computing two tables of constants.
 - 64-bit Gear (Gear64), with optional SIMD implementation.
   This uses the [gearhash](https://crates.io/crates/gearhash) crate, licensed MIT.
   In contrast to the algorithm described in the DDelta paper, this version uses a 64-bit internal hash (and 64-bit table entries).
-  This implementation is optionally SIMD-accelerated on CPUs supporting SSE4.2 or AVX2, controlled via a flag.
+  This implementation is SIMD-accelerated on CPUs supporting SSE4.2 or AVX2.
+- 64-bit Gear (Gear64) without manual vectorization.
+  This is an implementation of Gearhash using 64-bit state and table entries.
+  We use the same table as the `gearhash` crate.
 - Adler32, using the [adler32 crate](https://crates.io/crates/adler32).
   This is a port of the [original implementation in zlib](https://github.com/madler/zlib/blob/2fa463bacfff79181df1a5270fb67cc679a53e71/adler32.c).
   The original zlib license applies, and is included in [src/adler.rs](src/adler.rs).
 - Buzhash, adapted from an implementation in the [bitar crate](https://crates.io/crates/bitar), licensed MIT.
-- A no-op chunker, that produces one huge chunk (NOP)
+- A no-op chunker (NOP) that produces one huge chunk.

 ### QuickCDC